-Martin Scorsese's 'Silence' Is A Big Win For Taiwan
+Martin Scorsese's 'Silence' Is a Big Win for Taiwan

 Read More: Review: Scorsese’s Gorgeous, Haunting Silence Maps the Space Between Faith and Doubt

-His audience were delighted.
-Investors from neighboring China are making major in-roads in Hollywood, but Taiwan, an island democracy of 23 million people, is fighting to make its own mark on the global movie scene.
+His audience was delighted.
+Investors from neighboring China are making major inroads in Hollywood, but Taiwan, an island democracy of 23 million people, is fighting to make its own mark on the global movie scene.

 Competing against Japan, Hong Kong and South Korea, Taiwan is now emerging as a popular Asian location for Hollywood blockbusters, ever since Taiwanese-born director Ang Lee shot Life of Pi along the southern coast.

-With stunning mountains and coastal scenery within easy reach of the capital’s skyscrapers, Taiwan offers both convenience and a subsidy of up to $1 million for film-makers who meet the right criteria.
+With stunning mountains and coastal scenery within easy reach of the capital’s skyscrapers, Taiwan offers both convenience and a subsidy of up to $1 million for filmmakers who meet the right criteria.

 The cost-effective budget and large pool of local film professionals helped to persuade Scorsese to shoot in Taiwan, says Jennifer Jao, head of the Taipei Film Commission (TFC), a government-backed body that supports foreign film crews.